aws-samples/amazon-personalize-samples/workshops/Reinvent_2019/README.md

 The steps below outline the process of building your own recommendation model, improving it, and then cleaning up all of your resources to prevent any unwanted charges.
 To get started executing these follow the steps in the next section.

-1. `1.Building_Your_First_Campaign.ipynb`  - Guides you through building your first campaign and recommendation algorithm.
+1. `ReInvent2019_Workshop.ipynb`  - Guides you through building your first campaign and recommendation algorithm.
-2. `2.View_Campaign_And_Interactions.ipynb` - Showcase how to generate a recommendation and how to modify it with real time intent.
-4. `Cleanup.ipynb` - Deletes anything that was created so you are not charged for additional resources.

 ## Using the Notebooks